Ga verder naar de inhoud

 During lunch, we invite you to meet and listen to presentations of a number of projects and ideas from festival organisers on a variety of subjects, and to discuss possible collaboration and co-production opportunities with them.

-14.30-16.30 | The Summit Workshops - in parallel
+14.30-16.15 | The Summit Workshops - in parallel (check the practical guide for the workshop locations' detailed address)

 5. The Music Focus: Music festivals' future: What challenges, what innovative models, questions and proposals in the field of programming, audience involvement, partnership development, structures and business models in music festivals today.
 Exchange of experience and ideas.
+Facilitated by Christian Kuhnt, Intendant of Schleswig-Holstein Musik Festival, and Mirna Gott, International communication and projects at Music Biennale Zagreb.

 6. Workshop on Festivals and AI: Explore the challenges and opportunities that AI (Artificial Intelligence) platforms are bringing to festival programming, planning, and experience.
+Facilitated by Matjaz Vidmar, Researcher, lecturer and strategist at the University of Edinburgh, and Emma Dorfman, Dramaturg and researcher.

 7. Workshop Festivals and Diversity, Equity, Inclusion, Accessibility and Belonging (DEIAB): We will present and discuss how festivals are dealing with Diversity, Equity, Inclusion, Accessibility, and Belonging (DEIAB) and see which possible actions festivals can put in place in this field.
+Facilitated by Ceyda Berk-Söderblom, Arts manager, curator and festival programmer specialising in social inclusion, diversity and inclusion management.

-16.30-17.00 | Arts Festivals Summit Plenary- The EFFEA Stage: emerging artists at the core of festival making at The Hub
+16.30-17.00 | Arts Festivals Summit Plenary - The EFFEA Stage: emerging artists at the core of festival making at The Hub

-The Summit will conclude collecting the lessons learned from the workshops and turning the eyes to the future: the "History for Tomorrow: Inspiration from the Past for the Future of Humanity" by Roman Krznaric, social philosopher and writer, and introduced by Peter Florence.
+The Summit will conclude by turning the eyes to the future.
+His book "The Good Ancestor" is the reference for the keynote reflections of Roman Krznaric, social philosopher and writer, introduced by and in conversation with Peter Florence.

 Wednesday 30 April